- March 17, 2016

 Wisdom teeth that come in crooked or sideways push their neighboring molars out of position, which can have an effect on your bite that causes serious pain.
 The further your teeth are pushed out of alignment the more stress your jaw is under, leading to TMJ pain.
 Pain in your jaw joint tends to linger and cause a lot of misery!

-We can extract wisdom teeth right here at Shorewood Family Dental Care.
+We offer wisdom tooth removal right here at Shorewood Family Dental Care.
 You’ll never have to spend time in an unfamiliar office with people you don’t know for a surgical procedure that’s pretty scary – you’ll be able to do it all right here with a team you know and trust!

 We Make Extraction Easy